Pritzlaff Ranch

 Demonstrating Better Land Management

-The Biophilia Foundation has invested in restoring the Pritzlaff Ranch facilities, including the beautiful Pueblo frescos painted in the 1940’s by Ma Pe Wi.
-Habitat and forestry restorations on the Ranch include riparian and stream restoration, and over 800 acres of forest thinning followed by prescribed burning.
+The Biophilia Foundation invested in restoring the Pritzlaff Ranch facilities, preserving both cultural and ecological values.
+The ranch was home to beautiful Pueblo frescos painted in the 1940’s by Ma Pe Wi.
+Habitat and forestry restorations on the Ranch included riparian and stream restoration and nearly 1,000 acres of forest thinning, followed by prescribed burning.
+These projects were made possible by the efforts and knowledge provided by Ranch Manager Manuel Juaregui, who stewarded the ranch from 1982 until its sale in 2026.

-These habitat restorations and enhancements were made possible with the help of our funding and technical partners: Chesapeake Wildlife Heritage; The Natural Resource Conservation Service and Farm Service Agency of USDA; and the New Mexico EM & Natural Resources/Forestry Division.
+The habitat restorations and enhancements were also made possible with the help of our funding and technical partners: Chesapeake Wildlife Heritage; Hermits Peak Conservation Association; the Natural Resource Conservation Service and Farm Service Agency of USDA; and the New Mexico EM & Natural Resources/Forestry Division.
+Through these efforts the Ranch became a model for management practices that restored natural processes (e.g., fire, erosion, nutrient cycling, etc.), closer to their natural range of variability prior to European influence.

 The Ranch has become a model area for rehabilitation and management practices to restore natural processes (e.g., fire, erosion, nutrient cycling, etc.) to their natural range of variability prior to European influence.